WuLC/KeywordExtraction/README.md

 ```

-You can change keywords number and the size of co-occur window ,whose default values are 5 and 3,respectively.For example:
+You can change the number of keywords and the size of co-occur window ,whose default values are 5 and 3,respectively.For example:
 ```java
 TextRank.setKeywordNumber(6);
 TextRank.setWindowSize(4);